gymrek-lab/TRTools/PUBLISHING.rst

 4. Run :code:`twine upload dist/*` to upload the build to PyPI

+Lastly, the change needs to be published to bioconda.

+A bioconda bot will automatically open a pull request (within a day?) updating the version number and the PyPI reference.
+If there are no new dependencies, no changes the to the build, and no new tests that need to be integrated into the build, and all we need to do is mark that PR as okay.
+(Jonathan Margoliash is currently the bioconda recipe maintainer and will get pinged by this.
+Please notify him to look out for that ping.
+If you'd like to be a bioconda recipe maintainer, let's set that up.)

+If there are new dependencies or build changes, then we'll need to close the automatic PR without accepting it and make our own.
-Lastly go through the following steps to publish the changed code to bioconda: (see `here <http://bioconda.github.io/contributor/workflow.html>`_ for official documentation)
+To do that, go through the following steps to publish the changed code to bioconda: (see `here <http://bioconda.github.io/contributor/workflow.html>`_ for official documentation)

 1. Run :code:`cd <project-root> && openssl sha256 dist/trtools-<version>.tar.gz` and save the generated hash code for later
 2. Create a fork of the `bioconda recipes <https://github.com/bioconda/bioconda-recipes>`_ repo and clone it.
 3. Run ``git remote add upstream https://github.com/bioconda/bioconda-recipes`` so that you can pull from not only your fork but also upstream.
 4. Create a new branch from master with your package's name
 5. In `the recipe for trtools <https://github.com/bioconda/bioconda-recipes/blob/master/recipes/trtools/meta.yaml#L1-L2>`_, update the version number to the latest version, and change the sha256 hashcode to the code you recorded in step 1 above
+6. Also update any other part of the yaml file as needed to account for the new dependencies/builds steps/etc.
-6. Run :code:`git pull upstream master` to make sure you're up to date with the central repo's master branch
+7. Run :code:`git pull upstream master` to make sure you're up to date with the central repo's master branch
-7. Check the recipe by cd'ing to the bioconda-recipes project root and running:
+8. Check the recipe by cd'ing to the bioconda-recipes project root and running:

 .. code-block:: bash